Dimitris Nikolaidis: Career

-He was born in 1922 in Asia Minor and died in January 1993.
+Nikolaidis was born in 1922 in Asia Minor and died in January 1993.
 His journey of life began on a ship that headed from Constantinople (now Istanbul) to Piraeus, between them two youngsters, Eftalia and Nikos.
 His family moved to Greece to escape the Turkish raids.
 During his transfer trip, his father got sick.

 The family settled in Athens as the father's sickness did not retreat (the problem was mainly genetic as from the father's organism that shook an enzyme, it cleaned the blood without knowing that revived the body).
 He died soon after at Sotiria hospital from galloping pneumonia.
 Nine days earlier Dimitris was born.

 From his young age he loved sports even track and field.
 He was a good student which he was one of the 30 children that passed with scholarship from the Experimental School in Kolonaki which was the greatest school in Athens on Skoufas Street.